 We’ve done a lot with Premier to reduce costs in healthcare – labor, supply chain, drug formulary – and identify where our opportunities are to reduce care variation and costs across our system.
 What’s the next frontier in improving quality, patient safety and cost effectiveness?
 I think it’s intervening at the point of decision-making to drive real change in the way care is delivered in the areas where we found opportunity.”

-Dr. Hauck and his colleague, Dr. Qammer Bokhari, Vice President and Chief Medical Information Officer at Adventist Health System, were concerned about both medical errors that are acts of omission – where a provider fails to do something that should be done, and acts of commission – where a provider is about to order care that might actually harm the patient.
-And they believed intelligent clinical decision support could help reduce instances of both.
+Dr. Hauck and his colleague, Dr. Qammer Bokhari, Vice President and Chief Medical Information Officer at AdventHealth, were concerned about both medical errors that are acts of omission – where a provider fails to do something that should be done - and acts of commission – where a provider is about to order care that might actually harm the patient.
+And they believed intelligent CDS could help reduce instances of both.

-That’s how AHS became the first Cerner EHR client in the country to go live with Stanson’s clinical decision support (CDS) tool, as well as the first Athena ambulatory her customer to do so.
+That’s how AdventHealth became the first Cerner EHR client in the country to go live with a newly-acquired Premier company’s - Stanson’s – CDS tool, as well as the first Athena ambulatory EHR customer to do so.
 Beginning at Florida Hospital, its system flagship, the team rolled out 10 specific rules in the inpatient EHR.
 Initially Florida Hospital intended to bring the rules live in production but have them run silently in the background to see how often they were firing.
 They would then begin physician education.

-But a simple accident turned into a big learning: The rules were unintentionally turned on provider-facing without change management or physician training.
+But a simple accident turned into a big realization: The rules were unintentionally turned on for providers - without change management or physician training.

-“We were amazed to find out that, even without education, training, or change management, physicians began changing their behavior,” Bokhari said.
+“We were amazed to find out that, even without education, training or change management, physicians began changing their behavior,” Bokhari said.
 “The Stanson technology observes the decisions providers are making and when it sees something that does not align with the guidelines in the system, it can alert the provider within their workflow, allowing the provider to change the action they were going to take.”

 When triggered, a Stanson alert contains three pieces of information for the physician: